 With all of that hillwalking, you’ll be ready to tuck into something tasty.
 Between Laragh and Glendalough, there are two hotels and a restaurant serving hearty meals and tasty snacks.
 In season, Glendalough has stalls for chips and ice creams at the Upper Lake car park and beside the Monastic City.
 In Laragh and other nearby towns, you’ll find shops selling groceries and ready-made food, as well as cosy tea rooms.

+Before you explore the Wicklow Mountains National Park, head over to Mountaineering Ireland and get some invaluable hiking tips.
 Enjoy these seven walks packed full of adventure, wildlife and panoramic scenery and after, discover our walking and hiking page for more spectacular treks and trails.